daneli1/SublimePreviewAndPrint/README.md

 File-> Print from the viewer's main menu when you are ready to select print options and send your document to the printer.

+Use the "postscript_options" section of the configuration file to set fonts, margins, headers, etc for your printed output.
 If you are going to be printing blocks of code - rather than just prose - enscript can apply (color) code highlighting to many of Sublime Text's syntaxes.
 From the command line,

      "enscript --help-highlight"